justinthelaw/cs50x/cs50x/README.md

-# Harvard CS50 Class Content
+# Harvard CS50X Class Content

-Coding challenges, notes, mock-ups, and minor projects done throughout HarvardX's CS50 class.
+Coding challenges, notes, mock-ups, and minor projects done throughout HarvardX's CS50X, Introduction to Computer Science class.
 Please note that some exercises are modified for functionality due to CS50's IDE and other contraints.

-## Major topics covered by CS50
+## Major topics covered by CS50X

 - Coding fundamentals in C (programming language)
   - Types and declarations